llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

       * The number of bytes read and written and the number of FLOPS performed for each kernel execution.
       * Which RAJA features the kernel exercises.
-      * Which Suite variants are defined, or implemented for the kernel.
-Each variant requires a call to the ``setVariantDefined`` method.
-Note that not every kernel implements every variant.
-So this is a mechanism to account for what is being run for analysis proposes.
+      * Adding Suite variants and tunings via ``addVariantTunings``.
+This calls the various ``define*VariantTunings`` methods that are defined in the file where the variants and tunings are implemented.
+Note that not every kernel implements every variant, so ``KernelBase`` provides a "default" implementation that defines no variants or tunings.

   * **Class destructor**, which must be provided to deallocate kernel state that is allocated in the constructor and which persists throughout the